 Combined Physics B.S. – Photonics M.S. program (149 credits, Major Code: PHYPH-BSMS), offers best students an opportunity to obtain both B.S. and M.S degrees in 5 years instead of usual 6 and with only 149 credits instead of 163.
 Sixteen graduate credits will be taken while students are still undergraduates and are charged at the undergraduate rates giving students a substantial saving.
 Photonics M.S. program has been certified by the Council of Graduate Studies as Professional Master’s Program.
 See more details on the Photonics M.S. home page.

-Please note that you may still get accepted to Columbia even if you do not meet the GPA requirements, but acceptance is not guaranteed.
+Please note that you can reapply to Columbia even if you are not accepted the first time, however, all students reapplying will be considered in a competitive review process.
 We have had several students who have not been accepted in their first year, and reapplied successfully.
-Others have been accepted and later chosen to defer to a Master’s or PhD program elsewhere.
+Others have been accepted and later chose to defer to a Master’s or PhD program elsewhere.

 There are many benefits to participating in an pre-engineering program.
 Students can experience the benefits of a smaller school and community before the larger school and will graduate with both technical knowledge and enhanced “soft skills,” such as creativity and critical thinking, which can be very useful in the working world.

 Every year, we have about 15-20 students expressing interest in the program.
 Some of these students are in their freshman year, some are transferring in from a community college, and some have already spent a year or two pursuing another field of study but have discovered a new passion in engineering.
 The rigorous curriculum requirements for pre-engineering satisfy a wide range of future careers and provide a smart student cohort at Queens College.
 Pre-engineers have an average CGPA of more than 3.7 at the time of transfer to Columbia, and an overwhelming majority of them have applied to Columbia with guaranteed status.